 There are 2 overarching processes in calculating episode-based cost measure scores: episode construction (Steps 1-3) and measure calculation (Steps 4-6).
 This section provides a brief summary of these processes for the Emergency Medicine cost measure.
-Section 4 describes the processes in detail, and Appendix A contains a visual flowchart depicting these steps.
+Section 4 describes the processes in detail.

-- 1. Trigger and define an episode: Episodes are opened, or "triggered," by billing codes that indicate an emergency department (ED) visit.
+- Trigger and define an episode: Episodes are opened, or "triggered," by billing codes that indicate an emergency department (ED) visit.
 The episode window starts on the day of the trigger ED visit and ends 14 days after.
 To enable meaningful clinical comparisons, episodes are placed into more granular, mutually exclusive and exhaustive episode subgroups and ED visit types based on clinical criteria. - 2.
 Attribute the episode to a clinician: For this episode group, an attributed clinician is any clinician who bills a trigger code for the episode group on the day of the trigger ED visit. - 3.
 Exclude unrelated services and calculate the episode observed cost: Clinically unrelated services are removed from the episode.
 The costs of the remaining services occurring during the episode window are summed to determine each episode's standardized observed cost.